 Amazon has been leaning in hard on the streaming lifestyle with its Fire TV suite of products, Prime Video shows and services, and a recent cord-cutting ad campaign.
 With these two new products, Amazon hopes to integrate itself even further into your family's entertainment environment.
 Both are great options, so which is the right one for you?
-Our Amazon expert is happy to break it down for you.

 What is the Nebula Soundbar - Fire TV Edition?